 This concession is available for the following vehicles:

-Left Hand Drive (LHD) vehicles may be registered under the scheme, if the vehicle is a:
+Left hand drive vehicles may be registered under the scheme if the vehicle is a:

 The special interest vehicle concession can be applied to multiple eligible vehicles—there is no limit.
 Please complete a registration concession application (F3937) for each eligible vehicle.

 Club membership—You are required to provide evidence of current membership with an incorporated vehicle club or association to be eligible for this concession.
 This membership should be maintained while the vehicle is registered under the scheme.
 Your club can provide evidence of your current membership, which needs to:

 Club membership for organisations must be in the name of the person responsible for the organisation (for example the proprietor/business holder or director).

 Dating certificate (if applicable)—A dating certificate is only required if the Department of Transport and Main Roads cannot verify the date of manufacture for your vehicle (from an existing or previous vehicle record, import papers, or from the identification or manufacturer’s plate).
 If a dating certificate is required, a dating officer (or club official) from an incorporated vehicle club or association will need to certify the vehicle’s authenticity and year of manufacture.
 This must be on club letterhead or other official club documentation and include details of the vehicle (make, model, year and chassis number).

 Club membership—You are required to provide evidence of current membership with the Australian Street Rod Federation (ASRF) at the time of application and retain current membership while registered under the scheme.
 Compliance with this requirement may be verified at any time by TMR officers.

 Compliance—Street rods must comply with all the specifications contained in the ASRF Queensland Street Rod Guidelines.